aneesakram/CMPUT-191---A3/README.md

 *Motivation*: These URLs provide data for egg prices, sales tax rates, and currency codes, which are essential for this analysis.

 ### **4. Cleaning and Preparing Data**
-(Include brief explanation and code snippets for cleaning and aligning data like handling missing values, ensuring consistent currency conversions, etc.)
 Our biggest challenge was the country names between the web-scraped tables that contained different ways of naming certain countries.
 To tackle this we imported rapidfuzz to fuzzy match country names and standardize the country names across all three tables.

 We set a high matching threshold of 80.
 This allows rapidfuzz to take our elements and assign a score of match between all three tables.
 The one with the highest match will be standarized.
 Of course, not all our countries were given high scores of matches, we left those countries to remain as they are as we did not have many to cause issues.